Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. See the description of the command to disable traffic transfer from an availability zone:
+1. See the description of the command to enable an availability zone:

 <load_balancer_name_or_ID> \